Brown University is a private university located in Providence, Rhode Island, with an acceptance rate of 5.4%.

 - Tell the story of how you came to this decision or how you plan to use your education after graduation.

 - What about those studies and their namesake cultures fascinate you?

-They want to see deeply into who you are, in 250 words or less.
+They want to see who you are, in 250 words or less.
 In your response, you need to demonstrate that you are a free thinker who respects knowledge and the pursuit of your study.

-If you are undecided about what you want to study in college, like the prompt mentions some students may be, still engage in the exercises mentioned above without focusing on a specific major but, instead, on a topic that fascinates you.
+If you are undecided about what you want to study in college, like the prompt mentions some students may be, engage in the exercises mentioned above focusing on a specific topic that fascinates you.

 In the end, it does not matter what you intend to study.

 - What matters is the process that led you there, your motivations, and your ability to communicate your intellectual fortitude in a personal and precise manner.

-- After all, this is your intention now.
-After you begin at Brown, you have the opportunity to change your academic concentration if your intentions change.
+- After you begin at Brown, you have the opportunity to change your academic concentration if your intentions change.

 - Above all, try to add action.
 Don’t simply discuss how something fascinates you; if possible, discuss an experience in which you took the initiative to pursue this interest.

 - Demonstrating to admissions officers that you’re someone who chases your interests in a proactive manner is an efficient and safe way to convey your curiosity.